 3. ‘New’ is one of the easiest way to get published

 Are there restaurants or cafes near you that are just about to open?
 Is there someone at your local farmers’ market growing a unique variety of vegetable or using new agricultural techniques?
 Are you spotting any trends when you go out to eat?

 Keep your eyes open for new openings or food trends and you’ll be on your way.

-4. Be aware of your own biases
+4. Be aware of your own values, biases and beliefs

 Do you have ambitions to start writing about food?
 Or do you already write about food ?
-Is there anything you want to add?